vitorheidrich/q2-srs/README.md

 ```
 <center><img src = "https://github.com/vitorheidrich/q2-srs/blob/main/example_data/SRScurve-plot.png?raw=true"></center>

 Notice we are comparing rarefying with SRS normalization by using `--p-rarefy-comparison`.
 We see that, in this example, SRS normalization consistently retains a higher level of diversity in comparison with rarefying, so that the SRS curves level out way before the rarefy curves.
-For example, we see that for SRS-normalized samples, 3000 reads is a good choice of normalization cut-off, while this wouldn't be true for rarefy-normalized data.
+For example, we see that for SRS-normalized data, 3000 reads would be a good normalization cut-off, while this wouldn't be true for rarefying-normalized data.

-Anyway, let's use 3000 as our C<sub>min</sub>.
+Anyway, let's use 3000 as C<sub>min</sub>.

 #### 2) Running SRS
 To run `SRS` the only required input are the OTU/ASV table and the chosen C<sub>min</sub>.
 Please run `qiime srs SRS --help` to see the full options.